 “I try to convey feelings… especially ones that I cannot rationalise, or understand,” Barley says, “and I try to translate that into cinema,” something that this film speaks to.
 Subjugated no more, with Hinterlands, that which had been felt quietly is now unleashed with a roar.

-– BFI Sight & Sound – Matt Turner
+– Matt Turner, FILM CRITIC Sight & Sound

 Like Warhol’s earliest films on sleep, sex and eating, and the fluxus experiments before them, Sleep Has Her House uses a composite of new and old technologies to recalibrate the audience to a slower, more primeval clock of waking and sleeping life.